pub struct ContextBuilder {

 belongs to.
 The only real limit on it is that it should not conflict with any other

-s you currently have open.
-So if you handle multiple Context
+Contexts you currently have open.
+So if you handle multiple Contexts you

 may want to use this.